Recipes, Uncategorized

 1. Combine dough ingredients in the bowl of the mixer.

 3. Once the dough is well mixed, shape into smaller pieces.
-(I use a scale to measure 50g dough balls to ensure the amount of protein per serving is accurate.)

 4. On a dough mat or parchment paper, roll the pieces out to about 1/2 – 1 inch thickness.